Application Process - Use The Following:

 - Pay any outstanding debt owed to Suncoast Technical Education Center prior to registration (Applies to students who have registered in a course with us in a previous semester).

-- Pay a program down payment of tuition and other fees, and attend an orientation at Hernando Adult Education offices, 801 N. Broad Street, Brooksville, Florida, 34601.
-Appointments for orientation can be scheduled by calling (352-797-7018).
+- Complete an application, meet with a counselor, and pay tuition and other fees.
+Enrollment, payment of fees and orientation are based at Hernando Adult Education offices, 801 N. Broad Street, Brooksville, Florida, 34601.

 - Providing a copy of their standard high school diploma, or official transcript, or official notification of passing a GED®.